Having an exhibition at

 Processing of Applications

-Applications are processed by a 3–5-member exhibition committee, composed of members of the Association of Photographic Artists and who are named by the board of the association.
-In addition, two visiting assessors are always invited to participate in the evaluation of applications: a rotating member and an expert outside of the association.
+Applications are processed by an exhibition committee, composed of 3–5 members of the Association of Photographic Artists who are elected by the board of the association.
+In addition, two visiting evaluators are invited to participate in the reviewing of applications: a rotating association member and an external expert from outside of the association.

 The exhibition committee may grant a new exhibition slot at Photographic Gallery Hippolyte when there has been a gap of 5 years between the artist’s previous exhibition or participation and the applied-for exhibition slot.